NYCrb/devpunks/COPYLEFT.md

 Four factor test: - https://fairuse.stanford.edu/overview/fair-use/four-factors/

-  - The purpose and character of your use
+  - The purpose and character of your use _(transformative value)
   - The nature of the copyrighted work
   - The amount and substantiality of the portion taken, and
   - The effect of the use upon the potential market.